Civil Asset Forfeiture Law in Washington – All You Need to Know

 We can show on your behalf that the seizures had nothing to do with a criminal activity and that it was unlawful.
 However, in order to ensure recover of your property, you should contact us immediately the incident occurs.

-Contact our skilled Washington forfeiture lawyers today
+Contact our skilled Washington Asset and Forfeiture Lawyers Today!

 As a former prosecutor, attorney Curtis James has a deep understanding of how law enforcement and prosecutors work.
 He knows when they have a thin case and what to do to expose their flaws.